mrdoob/three.js/threejs/lessons/threejs-lights.md

 {{{example url="../threejs-lights-hemisphere.html" }}}

-Notice again there is almost no defintion, everything looks kind of flat.
+Notice again there is almost no definition, everything looks kind of flat.
 The `HemisphereLight` used in combination with another light can help give a nice kind of influence of the color of the sky and ground.
 In that way it's best used in combination with some